TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-11-07-how-to-measure-your-type-coverage.md

 id: 369
 title: "How to Measure Your Type Coverage"
 perex: |
-    When we come a to a new code base, we look for a code quality metric that will tell us, how healthy the code-base is.
+    When we come to a new code base, we look for a code quality metric that will tell us how healthy the code base is.
 We can have CI tools like PHPStan and PHPUnit.
-PHPStan reports missing types or method call on invalid types.
-PHPUnit reports failing tests.
+PHPStan reports missing or invalid types, and PHPUnit reports failing tests.
     <br><br>
-    But how do we know, if 10 passing or 100 passing tests is enough?
+    But how do we know if 10 passing or 100 passing tests is enough?
 What if there are over 10 000 cases we should test?
 ---

 That's where **test coverage** gives us a hint.
 Which project would you join if you could pick: the one with 20 % test coverage or the one with 80 % test coverage?
-I'd always go with the latter, as test give great confidence.
+I'd always go with the latter, as tests give great confidence.

 <br>

-Yet, tests are the only thing that can help us access the code quality quickly.
+Yet, tests are the only thing that can help us **access code quality quickly**.
-With PHP 7.0, 7.4 and 8.0, type declarations became the sign of project health.
+With PHP 7.0, 7.4, and 8.0, type declarations became a sign of project health.
 But how can we measure those?

 <br>